LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements-supported-languages.md

 **Supported:** Items highlighted in blue meet the minimum requirements, but have not been individually tested.
 Any new bugs will be evaluated and resolved on a case by case basis.
 Devices which are certified on the OS previous to the supported OS (for example, supported on Marshmallow and certified on Lollipop), receive higher priority for certification on newer operating systems.

-See [Appendix](https://docs.google.com/document/d/1kG0GW02WNXEhcM2J-5lnYPvqmbqb67OLNZaZwCfXOJo/edit#heading=h.49x2ik5) for information on the new device certification process and devices certified in 2018.
+See information on the [new device certification process]() and devices certified in 2018.

 ### Android